AkshTi/stress/README.md

 **Heart Rate Detection**

-The heart rate detection testing and trainnig process relies on the PURE heart rate dataset.
+The heart rate detection testing and training process relies on the PURE heart rate dataset.

 After downloading the dataset, simply replace the directories in these files with that to your PURE dataset.